-With UKIP all but wiped out last Thursday, worries about the rise of a British Far Right have been dispelled.
+With UKIP all but wiped out last Thursday, worries about the rise of Britain’s far-right have been dispelled.
 In Scandinavia, though, the problem shows no sign of going away…

-The UK’s snap General Election last Thursday saw the UKIP all but wiped out, with no seats in Parliament and a decline of around 10.8 per cent in the popular vote.
+The UK’s snap election last Thursday saw UKIP all but wiped out, with no seats in Parliament and a decline of 10.8 per cent in the popular vote.
 Their leader, Paul Nuttall, promptly resigned.
-Elsewhere in Europe, populist leader Geert Wilders failed to enter mainstream Dutch politics during an election in April and France’s Marine Le Pen gained less than 35 per cent in the second round of their presidential election last month
+Elsewhere in Europe, populist leader Geert Wilders failed to enter mainstream Dutch politics during an election last April and France’s Marine Le Pen gained less than 35 per cent in the second round of their presidential election last month

-In Scandinavia, sadly, the threat of a far-right uprising shows no sign of going away.
-While the shock victory of Donald Trump can be blamed on inherent American inequality, what theory can be given to explain the ever-increasing appeal of anti- modernist parties in a region home to some of the happiest and most egalitarian nations on Earth?
+In Scandinavia, though, the threat of a far-right uprisings show no sign of going away.
+While the shock victory of Donald Trump can be blamed on inherent American inequality, it is hard to explain the ever-increasing appeal of anti- modernist parties in a region home to some of the happiest and most egalitarian nations on Earth.

-The Fremskrittspartiet (Freedom Party) entered government after the 2013 general election.
-Unlike the DPP and Sweden Democrats, the Freedom Party has often been described not as extreme-right, but neo-liberal.
-Mebers of the centrist parties, even centr-right prime minister Erna Solberg, have been quick to dispurse claimes that they are in league with foreign anti-immigrant parties.
+The Fremskrittspartiet (Freedom Party) entered Norway’s government after the 2013 general election.
+Unlike the Dansk Folkeparti (Danish People’s Party) and Sverigedemokraterna (Sweden Democrats), the Freedom Party has often been described not as extreme-right, but neo-liberal.
+Members of the centrist parties, even centre-right prime minister Erna Solberg, have been quick to disperse claims they are in league with foreign anti-immigrant parties.

 In 1990 the European Values Study canvassed 16,000 people in sixteen countries with the choice of ‘agree’ or ‘disagree’ to the statement: ‘I don’t like to be with people who are different from me in terms of their opinions, values, and so on’.
 43 per cent of Swedes agreed, an astonishing response when compared to the 10 per cent that agreed in the other Nordic countries.
 In fact the designers were so sure that there had been some statistical error that they repeated the experiment, but again 41 per cent of people agreed.

 In 2015 alone Sweden accepted over 160,000 asylum seekers to a population of just under ten million (before 2015 the average had been stable at around 100,000 a year).
-The contempt for which Swedes hold these immigrants is clear: as of March 2017, 23.9 per cent of people would vote for the Sweden Democrats, doubling their results from the 2014 election and making them Sweden’s second largest party.
+As of March 2017, 23.9 per cent of people would vote for the Sweden Democrats, doubling their results from the 2014 election and making them Sweden’s second largest party.

 The Sweden Democrats were founded in 1988 from the Sweden Party, which had its roots in Swedish Fascism and white supremacy.
 The new party continued to use its old slogan, ‘Bevara Sverige Svenskt’ (‘Keep Sweden Swedish’), and adopted the torch of Britain’s Fascist party, the National Front, as its logo.
-This continued virtually unhindered until 2006, a year after its current leader, Jimmie Åkesson, and his relatively moderate ‘gang of four’ took up the reins.
-Mikael Jansson’s, leader during the nineties, attempted to disperse some of its Fascist imagery, banning the wearing of Nazi costumes and expelling some the party’s more radical members.
-But however hard the Sweden Democrats try to distance themselves from their Nazi heritage, until the last election in 2010 the Sweden Democrats were even denied advertisements in newspapers and refused interviews on public television they were so extreme.
+This continued virtually unhindered until 2006, a year after their current leader, Jimmie Åkesson, and his relatively moderate ‘gang of four’ took up the reins.
+Mikael Jansson, in the 1990s, attempted to disperse some of its Fascist imagery, banning the wearing of Nazi costumes and expelling some the party’s more radical members.
+But however hard the Sweden Democrats tried to distance themselves from a Nazi heritage, until the last election in 2010 the Sweden Democrats were even denied advertisements in newspapers and refused interviews on public television as they were too extreme.

-The Danish People’s Party (DPP) was founded in 1995 by Pia Kjærsgaard, who led the party until 2012 when she passed the baton to its current leader, Kristian Thulesen Dahl.
-Unlike the Sweden Democrats, who received virtually no attention for around twenty five years, the DPP entered the political scene only seven years after being founded, lending support to the Liberal-Conservative coalition that formed after the 2001 election and lasted for ten years.
+The Danish People’s Party (DPP) is the most recent of Scandinavia’s far-right parties, founded in 1995 by Pia Kjærsgaard, who led the party until 2012 when she passed the baton to its current leader, Kristian Thulesen Dahl.
+Unlike the Sweden Democrats, who received virtually no attention for around twenty five years, the DPP entered the political scene only seven years after being founded, lending support to the Liberal-Conservative coalition that formed after the 2001 election.